-In a press release which was updated on CySEC's website, stated that:
+A press release which was updated on CySEC’s website, stated that:

 “Since launching the CySEC Innovation Hub, CySEC has been contacted by entities engaging in crypto-asset activities; a number of which do not appear to fall within the existing regulatory framework.
 As a consequence, CySEC considers the transposition of the parts of the AMLD5 concerning crypto asset activities, into national law, as appropriate.”

 Moreover, derivatives which are referencing cryptocurrency would not fall under this rules and they still remain under the subject to ESMA’s current restrictions and any future proposals by the CySEC related to trade of these instruments falls to retail investors.